andy770921/sketch-to-css-fonts/README.md

 1. Put your source `.sketch` file in the folder `/sketch`.

-2. Single command for total conversion process:
+2. One command for entire conversion process:
    `npm run convert`

 3. Final css and fonts files will be exported in the `/dist` folder.